 The purpose of the Prize is to recognize and publicize extraordinary efforts in stimulating an interest in science among the next generation of primary and lower-secondary schoolteachers.

 The Prize is awarded annually.
 The prize is DKK 250,000, divided into a personal award of DKK 50,000 and DKK 200,000 for the university college.
-The award given to the university college is to be used for developing science teaching, such as acquiring new equipment for experiments, upgrading classrooms and facilities or development projects.
+The award given to the university college is to be used for developing science teaching, such as acquiring new equipment for experiments, upgrading classrooms and facilities, excursions or development projects.

 Committee on The Novo Nordisk Foundation Teaching Prizes selects the successful nominee for the Prize.

 The Prize is awarded at the Big Bang Conference on 24 March 2021.
 The Prize Recipient is asked to take part in a panel debate with the recipients of the Foundation’s other prizes for: primary school science teachers; lower-secondary science teachers, upper-secondary science teachers; and teachers of early-childhood educators.

 See other Prizes awarded by the Novo Nordisk Foundations.

 Novo Nordisk Foundation Prize for Science Teachers at Teacher Colleges 2019